Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Amy Braverman, Mike Gunson, Ryan Tibshirani, Sivaraman Balakrishnan, as well as the participants of the OCO-2 March 2019 Uncertainty Quantification Breakout Meeting, the Statistical and Applied Mathematical Sciences Institute Spatial~X Working Group, and the Carnegie Mellon University Statistical Methods for the Physical Sciences Research Group for helpful discussions and feedback at various stages throughout this work.
+We would also like to thank the Associate Editor and the two anonymous referees for their insightful feedback that helped us improve various aspects of this~work.